-American Civil War Reconstruction - Scalawags and Carpetbaggers
+American Civil War for Kids - Reconstruction, Scalawags and Carpetbaggers

 Two new nicknames that came out of the Reconstruction period were Carpetbaggers and Scalawags.